edmundmk/ualyze/README.md

 in anger yet.
 I make no promises about its stability or correctness.

+## Acknowledgements

+Previous versions of this project used [UCDN](https://github.com/grigorig/ucdn) by Grigori Goronzy <greg@kinoho.net> to query Unicode character properties.
+It has been updated to use an internal set of Unicode property values generated from the Unicode Character Database.

 ## License

-Copyright © 2019 Edmund Kapusniak.
+Copyright © 2020 Edmund Kapusniak.
 Licensed under the MIT License.
-See the LICENSE file in the project root for full license information.

-The ucdu module contains ideas from [UCDN](https://github.com/grigorig/ucdn), which is licenced under the ISC license.
 See the LICENSE file in the project root for full license information.